harkhinz/Ode-to-Base/README.md

 Forged by dreamers of digital scenes,
 A home for developers shaping new means.
 It rose from the ethos of open-source lore,
+A chain built for millions, then millions more.